lwsjs/lws/README.md

 ### Creating a middleware plugin

 Lws uses Koa as its middleware engine.
-Here is a trivial plugin example, save this code as `example-middleware.js`:
+Here is a trivial plugin example, save the following code as `example-middleware.js`:

 ```js
 class ExamplePlugin {